Stefan2996/Future-Colallrs/2. If statement, for and while loops, reading args/README.md

 - Handle user inputs that are not as expected (for example, if the user enters a string instead of a number for the item's weight).
 The program should not crash in these cases, but instead, it should display an appropriate error message.

 #### How to Use
-Run the script: Execute the Python file from your terminal.
+Run the script: Execute the Python file from your terminal.<br>
+Enter the maximum number of items: The program will first prompt you to specify the total number of items you intend to ship.<br>
+Input item weights: One by one, you'll be asked to enter the weight of each item.<br>
+Weights must be between 1 kg and 10 kg.<br>
+Entering 0 kg will stop the program prematurely, regardless of the maximum items specified.<br>
+Review the summary: After all items are processed (or 0 is entered), the program will display the final statistics of your simulated shipping operation.<br>